sergio11/tvnexa_androidtv/README.md

   <img width="700px" src="doc/picture_33.png" />
 </p>

-### Favorite channels
+### Favorite Channels

-🌟 Welcome to your favorite channels!

-This screen is your personalized space where you can easily access all your favorite channels in one place.
-Never miss out on your favorite shows and content!
+🌟 Welcome to your **Favorite Channels** list!
+This section lets you access all your saved channels in one place.
+It's a quick way to enjoy your preferred content without any hassle. 📺🎉

-Explore the list of channels you've marked as favorites and quickly access their live stream or on-demand content.
-Enjoy the convenience of having your favorite channels at your fingertips at all times! 📺🎉

 <p align="center">
   <img width="700px" src="doc/picture_25.png" />
 </p>

-### Full screen player

-📺 Welcome to the Full-Screen Player!

-Here, you can fully immerse yourself in the viewing experience of your favorite programs.
-Enjoy streaming in fullscreen and don't miss a single detail.

-Moreover, while you're enjoying the content, you also have the option to bookmark the channel as a favorite with just one click.
-This way, you can easily access it in the future!

-Sit back, relax, and enjoy your favorite content in all its glory with our Full-Screen Player! 🎬🔍
+### Full-Screen Player

+Want to dive into the full-screen experience? 📺🎬 Here, you can watch your favorite shows in all their glory!
+And, if you like a channel, you can quickly bookmark it for future access.

 <p align="center">
   <img width="700px" src="doc/picture_26.png" />